Intuit (NASDAQ:INTU) Announces Earnings Results, Beats Expectations By $0.56 EPS

-Intuit (NASDAQ:INTU) released its earnings results on Wednesday.
-The software maker reported $1.53 EPS for the quarter, topping analysts’ consensus estimates of $0.97 by $0.56, MarketWatch Earnings reports.
-The company had revenue of $2.01 billion during the quarter, compared to analysts’ expectations of $1.81 billion.
+Intuit (NASDAQ:INTU) announced its earnings results on Wednesday.
+The software maker reported $1.53 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.97 by $0.56, MarketWatch Earnings reports.
 Intuit had a net margin of 21.41% and a return on equity of 24.31%.
-Intuit’s revenue for the quarter was up 51.7% on a year-over-year basis.
-During the same period last year, the business earned $0.61 EPS.
+The firm had revenue of $2.01 billion for the quarter, compared to analyst estimates of $1.81 billion.
+During the same quarter last year, the business earned $0.61 earnings per share.
+Intuit’s revenue was up 51.7% compared to the same quarter last year.

-The company also recently declared a quarterly dividend, which was paid on Monday, October 18th.
-Stockholders of record on Monday, October 11th were given a dividend of $0.68 per share.
-This is a boost from Intuit’s previous quarterly dividend of $0.59.
+The firm also recently declared a quarterly dividend, which was paid on Monday, October 18th.
+Stockholders of record on Monday, October 11th were issued a $0.68 dividend.
 The ex-dividend date of this dividend was Friday, October 8th.
+This is a positive change from Intuit’s previous quarterly dividend of $0.59.
 This represents a $2.72 annualized dividend and a dividend yield of 0.39%.
-Intuit’s payout ratio is presently 36.32%.
+Intuit’s payout ratio is 36.32%.

-In other Intuit news, CFO Michelle M. Clatterbuck sold 1,652 shares of the company’s stock in a transaction dated Thursday, August 26th.
-The shares were sold at an average price of $549.26, for a total value of $907,377.52.
-Following the transaction, the chief financial officer now owns 546 shares of the company’s stock, valued at $299,895.96.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-Also, CAO Mark J. Flournoy sold 389 shares of the company’s stock in a transaction dated Wednesday, September 29th.
-The shares were sold at an average price of $551.33, for a total transaction of $214,467.37.
-The disclosure for this sale can be found here.
-In the last three months, insiders have sold 59,736 shares of company stock worth $33,491,613.
-Corporate insiders own 3.38% of the company’s stock.
+A number of analysts recently issued reports on the stock.
+Evercore ISI raised their target price on shares of Intuit from $650.00 to $720.00 and gave the stock an “outperform” rating in a research report on Friday.
+Guggenheim restated a “buy” rating on shares of Intuit in a research report on Monday, August 23rd.
+Deutsche Bank Aktiengesellschaft lifted their price target on shares of Intuit from $700.00 to $780.00 and gave the company a “buy” rating in a report on Friday.
+Bank of America lifted their price target on shares of Intuit from $520.00 to $640.00 and gave the company a “buy” rating in a report on Wednesday, August 25th.
+Finally, Morgan Stanley lifted their price target on shares of Intuit from $615.00 to $715.00 and gave the company an “overweight” rating in a report on Monday.
+Six research analysts have rated the stock with a hold rating and nineteen have given a buy rating to the stock.
+Based on data from MarketBeat, Intuit currently has a consensus rating of “Buy” and an average target price of $644.35.

 About Intuit